ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 #### State Pattern vs Finite State Machine (FSM)
 Beyond **GameStates**, states are used in many other contexts in games.
 For example, a character could have states like `Idle`, `Walk`, `Run`, and `Jump`, while an AI NPC might have states such as `Patrol`, `Attack`, or `Sleep`.
 Whether managing individual object states or overarching game states, there are two common approaches: the Finite State Machine (FSM) and the State Pattern.

-- **Finite State Machine (FSM):** are predefined states, typically represented as an enum.
+- **Finite State Machine (FSM):** is are predefined states, typically represented as an enum.
 Transitions between states are controlled in a centralized system, such as the GameManager or the object the states relate to.
 Each state triggers the relevant logic when entered, but the behavior is handled in one place.

 **✅ Pros:**
 - Simple to implement and easy to read